How to talk to children about periods

 Why should I talk to my child about periods?

-As with any bodily function, talking about periods (also known as menstruation) can feel uncomfortable.
+As with any bodily function, talking about periods (menstruation) can feel uncomfortable.
 But boys and girls should learn about periods because they’re part of everyday life.
-And if you can provide children with reliable information about periods, you’ll help them make informed choices about their reproductive health as they grow older.
+If you can provide children with reliable information about periods, this can help them make informed choices about their reproductive health as they grow older.

 It’s possible that your child will pick up information about periods online, from social media, from friends or at school.
-But this information is not always explained thoroughly.
-Your child might have questions they can’t get the answers to elsewhere.
+But this information is not always explained thoroughly, and your child might have questions.

 If you can’t answer all their questions, don’t worry – there are lots of resources online.
 There are also books about periods and puberty for different age groups.
 You and your child could read these together.

-Most girls have their first period at age 12 or 13, but they can start at any time from age 8 until age 15.
+Most girls have their first period at age 12 or 13, but they can start at any time from the age of 8 until 15.
 By age 7, most children can understand the basic concept of periods, so this could be a good time to talk with them about it.

 How do I explain periods to a child?

-Before you start the conversation, you might find it helpful to refresh your memory.
-Although it might feel awkward at first, talking about it should get easier with practice.
-By treating periods as a normal part of life, you can help ease some of the embarrassment your child might feel.
-And, over time, they might come to you with more questions or worries they have about their health.
+Before having a conversation, you might find it helpful to refresh your memory.
+It might feel awkward at first, but talking about it should get easier with practice.
+By letting them know that periods are a normal part of life, you can help them feel less embarrassed.
+And, over time, they might come to you with more questions or worries about their health.

-Try to consider your child’s age, and the type of information they’re able to understand.
+Try to consider their age, and the type of information they’re able to understand.
 Encourage them to ask questions if they’re unsure about anything.
-And if they do have questions, try to answer them as clearly as you can.
+And if they do have questions, answer them as clearly as you can.
+It can help to:

 What should I tell my child about periods?

-• What a period is, why it happens, and when they might start.
-As your child grows older, they should also be aware of the link between menstruation and pregnancy
+• Talk to them about what a period is, why it happens, and when they might start.
+As your child grows older, they should be aware of the link between menstruation and pregnancy.

-• The symptoms of a period, which include cramps, bloating, sore breasts, mood swings and feeling tired
+• Explain the symptoms of a period, such as cramps, bloating, sore breasts, mood swings and feeling tired.

-• How period symptoms can be managed – for example, which painkillers can be taken for period pain.
+• Talk about how managing period symptoms, such as taking painkillers for period pain for example.
 Period pain can be uncomfortable so it’s important to address the effects this might have on daily life.
-You could also suggest they keep a period diary to keep track of their symptoms
+You could also suggest they keep a period diary to keep track of their symptoms.

-• The different period products available, including tampons, sanitary pads, menstrual cups and period underwear.
-If you have a daughter, you could offer to take her shopping for these products, so she has a supply for when her periods start
+• Discuss different period products such as tampons, sanitary pads, menstrual cups and period underwear.
+If you have a daughter, you could offer to take her shopping for these products, so she has a supply ready for when her periods start.

 Dr Samantha Wild